NSManchester/nsmanchester-talks/README.md

 Accessibility is about more than tagging images, its about thinking about your users and including them in your app.
 Get accessibility right, and everyone gets a better experience.

 ## Past Talks

+**May 7th**

+Core Data Codable | **Alex** | [allavae37](https://twitter.com/allavae37)

+Core Data is flexible, powerful, and a wonderful tool for your app, if it’s tamed correctly.
+After setting that up, you’ve still got a networking layer and JSON to deal with.
+What if we remove the extra objects and any extra mapping logic?
+That’s what Core Data Codable is all about, creating an easy, simple to use object system that just works.

 **April 1st**